ang-zeyu/infisearch/docs/src/getting_started_mdbook.md

 [preprocessor.morsels]
 command = "mdbook-morsels"
-renderer = ["html"]          # this should only be run for the html renderer
+renderer = ["html"]          # this should only be run for the HTML renderer

 # Plugin configuration options (optional)
 [output.morsels]